LogoLogo

 Poisson

-For a poisson distribution, to configure the default distribution:
+For a Poisson distribution, to configure the default distribution:

 1. In the Minimum field, set the minimum value.